 Submission guidelines

-Guidelines
+General Guidelines

-The Law Review is committed to a strict policy of ZERO PLAGIARISM.
+We are committed to a strict policy of ZERO PLAGIARISM.
 Therefore, we do not permit authors to reproduce information published elsewhere without quotation marks or citations.

 Any permission required for use of copyrighted or licensed material must be obtained before submission.
 Permission to use copyrighted material must be obtained from the owner of the copyright.
+If copyrighted material belonging to others is used, the author must give full credit to the author and publisher of the work used.

 Structure and Format